mclemcrew/MixAssist/README.md

 By: [Michael Clemens](http://mclem.in), [Ana Marasović](https://www.anamarasovic.com)

+![A diagram illustrating an interaction between an expert and an amateur while discussing an audio segment.
+At the center is an audio waveform labeled "Audio segment being discussed."
+On the left is a person labeled "Expert."
+An arrow shows they "Listen alongside amateur."
+The expert says, "I think that tom could be EQ'd a little bit, just a low shelf around 150Hz and bring it down maybe like 6dBs," and "For this style of music, I would typically probably keep it a little bit more tame."
+On the right is a person with headphones labeled "Amateur."
+An arrow shows they "Play audio relevant to question."
+The amateur says, "I am just trying to blend in these drums with this a little bit," "Oh!
+I feel like that's sounding better already," and "This is so fun!
+I feel like I'm learning so much!"](imgs/dataset-description.png "Dataset Setup")

 This repository contains the official evaluation scripts for the paper: **"MixAssist: An Audio-Language Dataset for Co-Creative AI Assistance in Music Mixing"**.

 We introduce the **MixAssist** dataset, a novel audio-language resource designed to capture the nuanced, multi-turn dialogue between expert and amateur producers during live mixing sessions.